 All MiniACSIncome neural networks are trained on a 56\%/14\%/30\% split of the MiniACSIncome-$i$ dataset into training, validation, and testing data.
 This split is identical for all MiniACSIncome-$i$ datasets.
 All networks are trained using: the Adam optimiser~\cite{KingmaBa2015}, cross entropy as loss function, no~\(L_2\) regularisation (weight decay),~\(\beta_1 = 0.9\),~\(\beta_2 = 0.999\),~\(\varepsilon = {10}^{-8}\) as suggested by~\textcite{KingmaBa2015}, and a learning rate decay by $0.1$ after 2000 and 4000 iterations.
 The learning rate and the number of training epochs are contained in \cref{tab:miniacsincome-networks}.
-For each network, we perform five random restarts and select the network with the lowest cross entropy on the validation data.
+We perform five random restarts for each network and select the network with the lowest cross-entropy on the validation data.

 \Cref{tab:miniacsincome-perf} contains the accuracy, precision, and recall for the overall test set, the persons with female sex in the test set, and the persons with male sex in the test set.
 Additionally, the table contains whether a network satisfies the demographic parity fairness notion according to \ToolName{}.